-However, sometimes you may see errors in your cibil credit report.
-These errors can include spelling mistakes, closed loan accounts, or other incorrect details.
-To rectify these inaccuracies, you can raise a CIBIL dispute.
-You can raise a CIBIL dispute online for quicker resolution.
-Though, you have the option to raise it offline too by writing to TransUnion CIBIL Limited.
-To learn more about how to raise a dispute in CIBIL, read on.
+Sometimes you may see errors in your CIBIL credit report.
+These errors can include spelling mistakes and incorrect credit-related details.
+To rectify these inaccuracies, you can raise a CIBIL dispute online for a quicker resolution.
+You can also file a complaint offline by writing to TransUnion CIBIL.

 CIBIL dispute types depend on the entity you are registered as, a company or an individual.
 Here’s a look at CIBIL disputes under each category: